This page is a printable version of: https://www.barkingdagenhamccg.nhs.uk/contact-us/information-we-may-hold-about-you.htm

 Phone: 08456 30 60 60 or 01625 54 57 45

 You can request either to see your medical records or to request a copy of your notes.
 If you want to access your GP medical records, you will need to contact your GP surgery and arrange with them to either view your records or to request a copy of the records.
-If you wish to access any information we may hold about you then please contact us.
+Download our Access to Heath Records policy.
+If you wish to access any information the CCG may hold about you then please contact the CCG via the details below for further information: